jaspalr/Card-Jujitzu-Fire-Socket-Program/README.md

 The player get 2 wins first will be considered as winner and they can stay on the square

-python server.py  #runs the server python client.py  #runs the client interface
+python server.py  #runs the server \n python client.py  #runs the client interface